 “These are stories that will live a long time both on the page and in your heart.” —Joseph Monninger, author of The World as We Know It.

 A Field Guide to Murder & Fly Fishing made the 2018 Eric Hoffer Book Awards Short List and was a finalist in the short story category for both the 2018 American Fiction Awards and the 2017 International Book Awards.
-“The Afternoon Client,” won the Writer’s Digest Popular Fiction Awards, and his story, “Tower Eight,” was the Grand Prize winner for Outrider Press’s The Mountain anthology.
-His collected stories have been shortlisted for the New Rivers Press Many Voices Project, the Autumn House Press Fiction Prize, and the Lewis-Clark Press Discovery Award.
+“The Afternoon Client,” won the Writer’s Digest Popular Fiction Awards, and “Tower Eight” was the Grand Prize winner for Outrider Press’s The Mountain anthology.
+Previous versions of the collection were shortlisted for the New Rivers Press Many Voices Project, the Autumn House Press Fiction Prize, and the Lewis-Clark Press Discovery Award.

 “From the mountain lakes of the Colorado Rockies to cobbled streets of Spain, this fascinating collection of short stories by Vermont-based writer Tim Weed (Will Poole’s Island) never disappoints.. . .
 A Field Guide to Murder and Fly Fishing is a collection you’ll be happy to get lost in.” — Ploughshares.